 Most locals have no trouble exploring around Virginia’s Blue Ridge, but for our guests and those who have yet to experience some of our finer outdoor options, guides are the way to go.

 From tubing to paddling, Twin River Outfitters can hook you up with all the basic necessities.
 They can also go above and beyond.
 Inquire about their overnight paddle trips that include resting at their private campground.
 If one night isn’t enough, there is a four-night option that allows paddlers to experience the entirety of the Upper James River Water Trail, which sounds like it should definitely be on someone’s bucket list.

-Much like Twin River, Roanoke Mountain Adventures offers rentals and guide service, but extends to also cover mountain biking, which is something of a favorite activity here in Roanoke, the U.S. East Coast Mountain Biking Capital.
+Much like Twin River, Roanoke Mountain Adventures offers rentals and guide service, but extends to also cover mountain biking, which is something of a favorite activity here in Virginia's Blue Ridge, America's East Coast Mountain Biking Capital.
 Half-day and full day guided trips are offered for mountain biking and kayaking, while stand-up paddleboarding is offered in two-hour trips.

 Smith Mountain Lake (or SML, as we like to call it) is Virginia’s second largest body of water with 500 miles of shoreline.
 Three counties lay claim to portions of the lake, which reaches a max depth of 250 feet.